 By this time, her friend May had married another drug dealer, and we had moved to a small trailer.
 Luckily this trailer was at the back of the little park we lived in.

 Our back porch actually touched the bank where a place had been carved out for this little trailer park.
 Do you know what was in that bank?
 GRAVES!
 Our back porch butted up to an old Indian burial ground.
 It was kind of creepy!
 Especially when you are watching tv one night on the other end of the trailer, alone as usual, and that back door comes flying open of its own accord!!!
 But, I digress…

 Mom had finally kicked the cocaine habit, for the moment, and was doing pretty good.
-She had a job at predominant factory in town, was working seven days a week, so bringing home a great paycheck with all of that overtime.
+She had a job at a predominant factory in town.
+Mom worked seven days a week and was bringing home a great paycheck with all of that overtime.

 She started dating a guy that we ended up living with for several years, and they probably would have ended up married, but for what happened next on the grapevine, but that is another story for another day.

 I was devastated.
 She was my only true friend at the time, except for May’s kids.
-I thought it was so unfair, why was I again being punished for my mother’s behavior?
+It was so unfair, why was I again being punished for my mother’s behavior?
 I would end up having that feeling a lot more in the future.

-As a parent myself now, I guess Missy’s parents thought that I would end up a loser, do drugs myself, and maybe get their daughter in trouble, but should a child be discriminated against due to who her parents are?
+As a parent myself now, I guess Missy’s parents thought that I would end up a loser, do drugs myself, and maybe get their daughter in trouble.
+Should a child be discriminated against due to who her parents are though?

 What are your thoughts?

-Please read the next phase of my story at http://www.gabigrace.net/forgotten/
+Please read the next phase of my story: Forgotten/